The success of our business is intertwined with responsible stewardship of nature, the source of our products and profits.

 4. Six facilities installed condensing boiler stack economisers to use hot exhaust gases from boilers to preheat water in a heat-exchanger system which improves the operating efficiency of the boilers by up to 12%, reducing the amount of natural gas needed to run the boilers by the same percentage.

 5. At DMFI, we track total network miles as a way to determine the success of our efforts to reduce the distance our finished products travel between processing plant and store.

-Since 2015, we have eliminated 2.3 million miles or 3.7 million kilometres (the equivalent of approximately 1,476,310 litres of diesel fuel) from our distribution network through a variety of initiatives.
+We have eliminated 2.3 million miles or 3.7 million kilometres (the equivalent of approximately 1,476,310 litres of diesel fuel) from our distribution network through a variety of initiatives.

 6. Del Monte in the Philippines embarked on a renewable energy project that produces biogas using cannery wastewater.

 a.
 This plant complements the job done by an equally eco-effective but power-intensive aerobic treatment plant.